italhachaudhary/Php-Projects/clients/README.md

 <br><br>
 1-<img src="db.png">

-Pase the following Commands in SQL section.
+Paste the following Command in SQL section.
 It will Create a database table.

 CREATE TABLE clients (
     id INT NOT NULL PRIMARY KEY AUTO_INCREMENT,